f you use Excel to model businesses, business processes, or

 When you build a complex model, or even a simple model, you have to make design choices that affect two important properties of the model — its usability and its maintainability.

 Keep sheet names short — fewer than ten characters if you can.
 There are two reasons for this.
-First, the sheet tab region at the bottom of the screen can display only a few tabs at a time.
-If the sheet names are short, then you can see more sheets without scrolling.
+First, the sheet tab region at the bottom of each Excel workbook’s window can display only a few tabs at a time.
+If the sheet names are short, then you can see more sheets without scrolling the sheet tabs.
 This makes your model easier to use.
 Second, if you use local parameter names, then on sheets other than the home sheet of the parameter name, the sheet name appears in any formulas that use the parameter name.
 Long sheet names make such formulas more difficult to read, which, in turn, makes the model more difficult to maintain.
 Thus, long sheet names are a liability both for ease of use and for maintenance.

-When local names appear in formulas, the workbook and sheet name prefixes must be wrapped in single quotes if the sheet name starts with a number, or if the workbook or sheet name contains any character other than numbers, underscore, period or letters, or if the sheet name is the same as any legal cell reference.
-These single quotes are annoying to type and to look at.
-To avoid their appearance, restrict sheet and book names to use only numbers, letters, periods and underscores, and start every sheet name with something other than a number.
+When local names appear in formulas, the workbook and sheet name prefixes must be wrapped in single-quotes if the sheet name starts with a number, or if the workbook or sheet name contains any character other than numbers, underscore, period, or letters, or if the sheet name is the same as any legal cell reference.
+These single-quotes are annoying to type and to look at.
+To avoid them, restrict sheet names and workbook names to use only numbers, letters, periods, and underscores, and start every sheet name with something other than a number.
 Avoid names that coincide with legal cell references.

 Most models provide their users some freedom to influence their behavior, usually by supplying data.
 For example, your model might be designed to explore cash flow as a function of the timing of certain product introductions.
 The timing might be user-supplied data.

 Use color to provide visual cues to the reader of your models.
 For example, in the homework and demonstrations for this course, cells that have special significance are tinted.
-Yellow means data — homework problem parameters, rather than formulas.
+In our course materials, yellow means data rather than formulas — homework problem input parameters, or homework problem input streams, for example.
 Green means definitions of names.
 Blue cells show formulas for cells in the indicated columns of the same row.
 Gray is background.
 White cells, for the most part, are formulas or data that the user is not to disturb.

 It's possible that your model logically produces results on several different worksheets in the workbook.
 If so, construct a separate summary worksheet (called "Output," for example) that simply links to the places where the results are originally produced, and presents them in a convenient, compact way.